Two women traveling enter hotel room

 If you like to travel, you know that travel expenses can add up quickly.
 However, there are simple ways you can maximize your travel budget.
 One option is to have a travel rewards credit card that lets you earn rewards on both travel and non-travel purchases.

-Finding the best rewards credit card for travel depends on many factors, like your purchase habits and how much you spend.
+Finding the best credit card for travel depends on many factors specific to you, like your purchase habits and how much you spend.
 This guide will help you determine the best travel rewards credit card to maximize your travel rewards potential.

 How do travel credit cards work?

-Some credit cards offer cash back, miles, or other rewards that can be used toward travel expenses.
-For example, if you have the Discover it® Miles Travel Credit Card, you earn unlimited 1.5x Miles on travel purchases and all your everyday purchases – from airfare and hotels to groceries and online shopping.
+With the Discover it® Miles Travel Credit Card, earn 1.5x Miles on every purchase, at home or away1 – from airfare and hotels to groceries and online shopping.

 Types of travel credit cards

 Typically, you’ll find two different kinds of travel credit cards.
-Whether one is better for you will depend on how you travel and what you’re looking for.
+The best travel credit card for you will depend on how you travel and what you’re looking for.

 Co-branded travel rewards cards